 A five-course, sunset dinner cruise onboard a 33 foot yacht with Captain Alex is a wonderful way to experience Key West.
 Three couples is the maximum they will take per evening which means that whether it is a full cruise or not, you will have a very intimate, and delicious, night off the island.

-Full Moon Sail & Stargazer Cruise Onboard The Schooner Western Union
+Full Moon Sail & Stargazer Cruise Onboard The Schooner America 2.0

-The 130 foot Schooner Western Union, built in 1939 and restored in 2010, is the oldest working wooden schooner in the U.S and is docked here at the Historic Seaport in Key West.
+The105 foot Schooner, America 2.0, is the most elegant vessel in the Classic Harbor line.
+She sails from the Historic Seaport November thru April in Key West.
 We love to go on their Stargazers sail, navigating the waters by the stars like they did long ago.
 We have also been out on their Full Moon Sail and always feel like sailors of old!

 Gaze at the stars onboard tonight!